 Beliefs can often be stated explicitly as beliefs, stated as opinions, implied, or arrogantly stated as fact.
 Some examples:

 In my opinion (or I think), everyone should remain celibate for life.

 Hot dogs are delicious when ground up into powder and snorted.

 If you are not baptized as an adult, you are going to Hell!

 Beliefs can be wonderful, as in believing that humanity is overall good.
 Beliefs can be benign, as in believing the Red Sox are better than the Yankees.
 Beliefs can also be devastating, as in believing your god wants you to fly planes into buildings—but no matter how good a belief makes us feel or how good the potential outcome of a belief can be, it does not affect the truth of the belief—and this book will help you find the truth of beliefs by examining fallacious reasoning.

 Although the term “fallacy” can be used in many ways, I will be using the term in the following three ways, all of which support the main purpose of this book -- to promote better reasoning.

 Fallacious Arguments.
 Arguments that are fallacious contain one or more non-factual errors in their form.

-Just like a woman has the right to get a tattoo, she has the right to get an abortion. (weak analogy)
+Just as a woman has the right to get a tattoo, she has the right to get an abortion.
+(Weak analogy)